WTQR

-WTQR (104.1 FM, "Q104.1") is a country music station licensed to Winston-Salem, North Carolina and serves the Piedmont Triad region, including Greensboro and High Point.
-Owned and operated by iHeartMedia, the station broadcasts at 104.1 MHz with an ERP of 100 kW.
-It has studio facilities and offices located on Pai Park in Greensboro, and a transmitter site is located atop Sauratown Mountain near Pinnacle, North Carolina.
-They are one of three country music outlets in the market; WPAW and WBRF are the others.
+WTQR (104.1 FM, "Q104.1") is a commercial radio station licensed to Winston-Salem, North Carolina, and serves the Piedmont Triad, including Greensboro and High Point.
+It airs a country music format and is owned by iHeartMedia, Inc. It carries two nationally syndicated country music programs: The Bobby Bones Show, based in Nashville, is heard in morning drive time.
+After Midnite with Granger Smith airs overnight.
+The studio facilities and offices are on Pai Park in Greensboro.

+WTQR has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
+The transmitter site is atop Sauratown Mountain near Pinnacle, North Carolina.
+It is one of three country music outlets in the market; WPAW and WBRF are the others.